sfinnie/helloLSP/readme.md

   ],
 ```

 We need to make a few changes.
 For a start, the skeleton assumes vscode already knows about `json` as a language.
-It won't know anything about `greet`.
-So we need to define the language identity, define the file extensions, and let vscode know when the activate our extension.
+It won't know anything about `greet` though.
+So we need to define the language identity, define the file extensions, and let vscode know when to activate our plugin.
 Here's what that looks like[^4]

 [^4]: It's not strictly necessary to include the `activationEvents` section: vscode infers that from language contributions in recent versions.
 There's no downsides to doing so though, and means the extension will work with older versions of vscode.